xiahualiu/docker-web/blog/content/cpp-no-virtual-functions.md

 However, even `Int1` only has 1 `int` member variable, storing it takes 16 bytes of space!

-`Int2` which does not have virtual functions at all, only takes 4 bytes to store.
+`Int2` which does not have any virtual functions at all, only takes 4 bytes to store.
 Imagine if we are going to store billions of `Int1` in our database, `Int1` will definitely become a poor choice.

 Where does this size difference come from?

-If you read the assembly code, inside the `Int1` constructor, we need to store an additional value `vtable for Int1+16`, which points to the `vtable` for `Int1` on memory.
+If you read the assembly code on godbolt, inside the `Int1` constructor, the program needs to store an additional value `vtable for Int1+16`, which points to the `vtable` for `Int1` on memory.

 ```assembly
 Int1::Int1(int) [base object constructor]: